absmach/magistrala-docs/docs/dev-guide.md

 ### Prerequisites

-Magistrala depends on several infrastructural services, notably the default message broker, [NATS][nats] and [PostgreSQL][postgresql] database.
+SuperMQ depends on several infrastructural services, notably the default message broker, [NATS][nats] and [PostgreSQL][postgresql] database.

 #### Message Broker

-Magistrala uses NATS as it's default central message bus.
+SuperMQ uses NATS as it's default central message bus.
 For development purposes (when not run via Docker), it expects that NATS is installed on the local system.

 To do this execute: